-TAUZIN Muriel, PhD student (email@example.com) / LE GUYADER Dorothée, PhD student (firstname.lastname@example.org)
+TAUZIN Muriel, PhD student / LE GUYADER Dorothée, PhD student / DEMY Doris-Lou, PhD student

-We focus on the successive emergence and functional traits of the first innate immune cell types in vertebrate development, using the assets of a small tropical freshwater fish, the zebrafish.
-This led us to investigate also the transition from primitive to definitive hematopoiesis, including the origin and migrations of hematopoietic stem cells, using in vivo cell tracing tools unavailable in mammals.
+We focus on the successive emergence and functional traits of the first innate immune cell types in vertebrate development, using the assets of a small tropical freshwater fish, the zebrafish, especially the full transparency of its embryos and swimming larvae, which allows us to image cell behaviours in vivo at high resolution in a totally non invasive manner.
+This also led us to investigate the transition from primitive to definitive hematopoiesis, including the origin and migrations of hematopoietic stem cells, using in vivo cell tracing tools unavailable in mammals.
 Finally we use the zebrafish model to study innate responses to infections in the live animal at high resolution.

 Macrophages, granulocytes, and developmental hematopoiesis

 In all vertebrate embryos, the first leukocytes to arise are the 'primitive macrophages', which we showed to originate from a distinct anterior mesoderm territory adjacent to the cardiac field.
 These cells differentiate in the yolk sac, then quickly invade the still unvascularized embryonic tissues, notably the brain and retina where they become primitive microglia.
-Neutrophilic granulocytes appear a day later in development, throughout the embryo, surprisingly barely in the blood, but mostly wandering in the mesenchyme and epidermis.
-Using an in vivo photoactivatable cell tracer, we found that these cells arise from two origins: i) the progenitors of the primitive macrophages, which we thus discovered to be bipotent; ii) a previously undescribed caudal hematopoietic tissue (CHT), which we found to be a transitional site for the homing, expansion and differentiation of definitive hematopoietic stem cells (HSCs), before their migration to the final hematopoietic organs (the thymus and kidney in fish).
+Neutrophilic granulocytes - the other main type of phagocytes involved in innate immunity - appear a day later in development, throughout the embryo, surprisingly barely in the blood, but mostly wandering in the mesenchyme and epidermis, like the macrophages.
+Using an in vivo photoactivatable cell tracer, we found that these granulocytes arise from two origins: i) the progenitors of the primitive macrophages, which we thus discovered to be bipotent; ii) a previously undescribed caudal hematopoietic tissue (CHT), which we found to be a transitional site for the homing, expansion and differentiation of definitive hematopoietic stem cells (HSCs), before their migration to the final hematopoietic organs (the thymus and kidney in fish).
 More recently we could image and analyze in real-time the emergence of HSCs in the embryo, and the subsequent routes of their progeny to colonize the nascent thymus.